Episodes of a Hustla

-Episodes of a Hustla is the debut album by American rapper Big Noyd, released on December 10, 1996, by Tommy Boy Records.
+Episodes of a Hustla is the debut studio album by American rapper Big Noyd, released in December 10, 1996, by Tommy Boy Records.
 He recorded the album after making his name as a rapper on Mobb Deep's The Infamous and Hell on Earth albums.
 Most of the album was produced by Mobb Deep's Havoc and features guest appearances by Prodigy.
 Big Noyd's lyrics use violent, disturbing imagery to boast his rapping skills.
 Episodes of a Hustla charted at number 59 on the Top R&B/Hip-Hop Albums.
-The album is now out of print.